BryanSchuetz/jekyll-deploy-gh-pages/README.md

 **Why not just let GitHub Pages build it?
 Because this way we can use our own custom Jekyll plugins and build scripts.**

 ## Secrets
 * `GITHUB_TOKEN`: An access key which scoped to the repository - we need this to push the built site files back to the repo.
-This is generated for you on each workflow run - see usage in [example](#example).
+This is generated for you on each workflow run——see usage in [example](#example).
 (GitHub Provides)

 ## Environment Variables
 * `GITHUB_ACTOR`: Username of repo owner or object initiating the action (GitHub Provides)